 She feels that her parents instilled a desire for excellence and education, and education not only in itself but rather as a tool for service to others.
 She says that her mom often quoted that if girls at a tender age are conditioned to believe that they are weak, vulnerable, and second-class human beings, they will begin to perceive themselves as caged birds: having wings but hesitant to fly.
 Caged in thoughts and actions and limited in capacity, they will attribute everything to fate and destiny.
-This was not just in theory but her mom lived her childhood and most part of her just for others.
+This was not just in theory, but her mom lived her childhood and most of her life just for others.
 Dilshad refused to accept this notion and started working in her circle of influence to empower women and then there was no looking back.

+The Power to Empower is Within You!
 I wish that for myself, and I wish that for every woman.
 I hope you will be our supporter and ally in the change we all wish to see in the world.